Updated: Apr 11

-I drive a 20-year-old Volkswagen Golf, it’s got mismatching side mirrors, too many scuffs and dents to count, and wheezes on start-up, - I’ve lovingly dubbed it ‘The Goof’, and much to the confusions of my friends and colleagues, it’s my pride and joy.
+I drive a 20-year-old Volkswagen Golf, it’s got mismatched wing-mirrors, too many scuffs and dents to count, and wheezes on start-up.
+I’ve lovingly dubbed it ‘The Goof’ and much to the bewilderment of my friends and colleagues, it’s my pride and joy.

 “Take care of your tyres, fuel consumption and engine condition as you navigate the beautiful province of Guangdong.
 An epic journey in such an old car isn’t going to be easy – be prepared to take a look under the hood.
 Add oil, manage petrol, maintain the engine and build a stock of useful parts to avoid calling out the mechanic.”